vishnumanepalli/-Softie_OnlineRetail/src/-Softie_OnlineRetail/Readme.txt

 Frontend will be opened on localhost:3000 and backend on localhost:5000.
 You may not be able to login and see the products on the web page right now as the database is not created on your local system yet.

-Create Database
+Create Databse

 -->Make sure you installed PostgreSQL.
 -->In windows open sql shell ,
   . create the database softie using the command, 'CREATE DATABASE softie;' then connect to the database softie using '\c softie'.
--->In ubuntu, connect to the postgres and use 'psql' command,then . create the database softie using the command, 'CREATE DATABASE softie;' then connect to the database softie using '\c softie'.
+-->In unbuntu, connect to the postgres and use 'psql' command,then . create the database softie using the command, 'CREATE DATABASE softie;' then connect to the database softie using '\c softie'.
--->To create schema in your databse, open src/-Softie_OnlineRetail/server/backendQueries.sql file and copy the queries present in this file.
+-->To create schema in your databse, open src/server/backendQueries.sql file and copy the queries present in this file.
 -->Paste these copied queries on SQL Shell(psql) and hit Enter.
 Now, the database 'softie' and schema public will get created on your system and on using command '\dt', six tables will appear on the shell.
--->Now open src/-Softie_OnlineRetail/server/components/db.js file and edit the file with respective user, host,passward,port for the created database softie.
+-->Now open src/server/components/db.js file and edit the file with respective user, host,passward,port for the created database softie.
 Now you will be able login and see the product. if not using 'select * from products;' command check you have products in the table and if check you have edit the db.js with correct parameters.